jenkinsci/custom-war-packager/demo/external-logging-elasticsearch/README.md

 ## Running demo

 1. Run `make run`.
 It will spin up the demo with predefined environment.
+   Jenkins will be available on the port 8080, credentials: `admin/admin`
-2. If you want to run demo jobs on the agent agent, also run `docker-compose up agent` in a separate terminal window
+2. If you want to run demo jobs on the agent, also run `docker-compose up agent` in a separate terminal window
 3. In order to access the instance, use the "admin/admin" credentials.
 4. Run one of the demo jobs.